INTERVIEWS

 You have expanded into merchandise with books and candles.
 Is this a big part of future growth?

 Merchandise is a small but important part of the businesses.
-Whilst it only represents a very small part of the revenue, it allows those at home to get involved with home baking through our cook books, and for those wishing to dress their cake the candles are the finishing touches.
+While it only represents a very small part of the revenue, it allows those at home to get involved with home baking through our cookbooks.
+For those wishing to dress their cake, the candles are the finishing touches.

-In expanding, through franchise, to Europe and Middle East, how will you keep the brand values and customer service in tact?
+In expanding, through franchising to Europe and the Middle East, how will you keep the brand values and customer service intact?

 Enterprise Nation has helped thousands of people start and grow their businesses.
 Led by founder, Emma Jones CBE, Enterprise Nation connects you to the resources and expertise to help you succeed.